-The ERC's frontier research grants operate on a 'bottom-up' basis and applications can be made in any field of research with an emphasis on the frontiers of science, scholarship and engineering5.
-In particular, the ERC encourages proposals of a multi- or trans-disciplinary nature which cross the boundaries between different fields of research, or proposals introducing unconventional, innovative approaches and scientific inventions.
+The ERC's frontier research grants operate on a 'bottom-up' basis and applications can be made in any field of research with an emphasis on the frontiers of science, scholarship and engineering6.
+In particular, the ERC encourages proposals of a multi- or trans-disciplinary nature which cross the boundaries between different fields of research, or pioneering proposals addressing new and emerging fields of research, or proposals introducing unconventional, innovative approaches and scientific inventions.
 The focus is on the group of PIs and on their teams.
 Projects wholly or largely consisting in the collation and compilation of existing material in new databases, editions or collections are unlikely to constitute ground-breaking or 'frontier' research, however useful such resources might be to subsequent original research.
 Such projects are therefore unlikely to be recommended for funding by the ERC panels.